Mounjaro Side Effects

 • avoid alcohol which can make you more dehydrated

-• speak with a pharmacist – who can advise you the right painkillers
+• speak with a pharmacist – who can advise you on the right painkillers

-If you find this symptom persists and affects your life, get in touch with your doctor.
+If you find this side effect persists and affects your life, get in touch with your doctor.

 It is common to experience aches and pains in the stomach when taking Mounjaro.
 Especially around the sites where you are injecting.